All investor lists > Seed

 • Prepping for Series A: Establishing the foundation for larger-scale growth and future funding rounds.

-Here are some green lights:
+Here are some green lights venture capitalists look for:

 • You’ve validated demand with early users or customers